 75 Stories – Joe Goss, CPED Instructor

-To celebrate over 75 years of CPED, we’re publishing 75 stories about members of our community.
-Joe Goss has been the instructor for Developing Process Models and Use Cases at the Wisconsin School of Business …
+Joe Goss has been the instructor for Developing Process Models and Use Cases at the Wisconsin School of Business Center for Professional & Executive Development since 2012.

 When to Write Use Cases – A Checklist

-By: Joe Goss A use case has been described as a formalized story that illustrates how someone procedurally interacts with an existing or proposed system.
-Alistair Cockburn popularized the concept of use cases in his …
+A use case has been described as a formalized story that illustrates how someone procedurally interacts with an existing or proposed system.

 How Business Rules Complement Business Process Modeling